OHI-Science/ohiprep_v2024/globalprep/spp/v2024/README.md

 ### Data

-Most of the data used in this comes from the IUCN API, which is called on in the scripts.
-However, you will need to download the new species range maps from these datasources for step 5:
+Most of the data used in this comes from the IUCN API, which is called on in the scripts. **However, you will need to download the new species range maps from these datasources for step 5:**

 * __Reference__:
-    * IUCN 2020.
+    * IUCN 2024.
 The IUCN Red List of Threatened Species.
-Version 2020-3. <http://www.iucnredlist.org>.
+Version 2024-1. <http://www.iucnredlist.org>.
         * Shapefiles available from: https://www.iucnredlist.org/resources/spatial-data-download
-        * __Downloaded__: Feb 1, 2021
+        * __Downloaded__: Aug 18, 2024
         * Mazu locaton: *: /home/shares/ohi/git-annex/globalprep/_raw_data/iucn_spp

     *BirdLife International and Handbook of the Birds of the World (2020) Bird species distribution maps of the world.
 Version 2020.1.
 BirdLife International, Cambridge, UK and NatureServe, Arlington, USA. http://datazone.birdlife.org/species/requestdis.